Claiming business travel when you’re self-employed helps you to reduce your tax bill.

-The first question to answer is where is your business located?
 You may choose to work from home, rent an office or you base yourself at home but store equipment at a separate location.
-The rule is:

 If you work from home, obviously you will not have any business travel expenses associated with commuting.

-However if you rent an office then you cannot claim the cost of commuting to your office.
+However, if you rent an office then you cannot claim the cost of travel between your home and office.

-Watch out: If you store tools or equipment at a location away from your home and travel to collect your equipment on the way to work, then travel from your home to that location is NOT allowable.
+Watch out: If you store tools or equipment at a location away from your home and travel to collect your equipment on the way to work, then travel between your home and collecting your tools is NOT tax deductible.

 Where you have a regular contract with a customer or client, it is most likely that you cannot claim for business travel.

-For example, a freelance content writer agrees to travel twice a week to a particular client to work from their offices on an ongoing basis.
-The freelancer would not be allowed to claim the travel in relation to this client.
+A self-employed content writer agrees to travel twice a week to a particular client to work from their offices on an ongoing basis.
+The writer would not be allowed to claim the travel in relation to this client.

 - The cost of your travel to the location;